 The Foundation's endowments consist of donor-restricted endowment funds.
-As required by GAAP (ASC 958-205), net assets associated with endowment funds are classified and reported based on the existence or absence of donor imposed restrictions.
+As required by GAAP, net assets associated with endowment funds are classified and reported based on the existence or absence of donor imposed restrictions.

 The Board of Directors of the Foundation is responsible for the long-term investment policies for donor restricted endowment funds.
-No such distribution shall be made to the extent it would reduce the value below the endowed corpus.
+No such distribution shall be made that would reduce the value of the endowed historic corpus.

-The Foundation interprets the UPMIFA of the State of New Jersey as requiring the preservation of the fair value of the original gift as of the gift date of the donor restricted endowment funds, absent explicit donor stipulations to the contrary.
-As a result of this interpretation, the Foundation classifies as with donor restrictions net assets (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
-The remaining portion of the donor restricted endowment fund that is classified in with donor restricted net assets until those amounts are appropriated for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.
+The Foundation interprets Uniform Prudent Management of Institutional Funds Act (UPMIFA) of the State of New Jersey as requiring the preservation of the fair value of the original gift as of the gift date of the donor restricted endowment funds, absent explicit donor stipulations to the contrary.
+As a result of this interpretation, the Foundation classifies as net assets with donor restrictions (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+Earnings attributable to the donor-restricted endowment funds are classified as net assets with donor restrictions or without donor restrictions in accordance with donor stipulations until those amounts are appropriated for expenditure by the Foundation in a manner consistent with the standard of prudence prescribed by UPMIFA.